Moon

 This cycle has been known to some humans for more than 3000 years, and appears to have helped structure architecture/layout at various American locations such as Chaco Canyon (New Mexico) 1000 years ago.
 It takes a minimum of 3 generations to establish the cycle, which indicates something about the level of social and scientific organization in these societies.

-• doctoboggan a day ago
+• doctoboggan 7 months ago

 As a big fan of both the Moon and ciechanow.ski this article is right up my alley.